-1) How Many Dogs Currently Live With You And Are They All Raw Fed?
+1) How Many Dogs Currently Live With You And Do They All Eat Raw Dog Food?

 Loma is my Good Shepherd who I got as an adult dog from a shelter.
-She started with home cooked (she has so much dampness).
-She’s eaten raw but prefers lightly cooked.
+She started with home cooked dog food because she has so much dampness.
+She’s eaten raw dog food but prefers lightly cooked.

 2) Was There A Particular Incident In Your Dogs’ Lives Such As A Health Issue That Prompted You To Change Their Diet?

 Yes, Finn broke his leg as a young pup and he healed in record time with home cooked food.
 His seizures (correlating to the time he was given heart worm preventative) stopped.